Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

 The following roles need to be granted to the Cloudneeti App registered in the previous step

 1. Reader role for Azure Subscription level scope.
-2. Backup reader role for Azure Subscription level scope.
-3. Website contributor role for Azure Subscription level scope.
+2. Website contributor role for Azure Subscription level scope.
-4. Key Vault access policies for specific managed Key Vaults.
+3. Key Vault access policies for specific managed Key Vaults.

 The following steps are done by Microsoft Azure **Subscription Owner** role.